Go to main content

 • A portfolio / presentation of artistic achievements.

-1. Exact and Natural Sciences and Engineering and Technology
+1. Exact Sciences, Engineering and Technology

 • A copy of the diploma certifying the qualifications referred to in § 1 (more: Participation in recruitment before graduation);